OccultSlolem/SvelteKit-Template/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Special instructions for Codespaces

+To access a desktop environment using noVNC, forward port 6080 in the ports view.

+You should also be able to access a proper VNC environment by forwarding 5901, but I haven't had much luck here.